AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">External ID</td>
-   <td> <p>Enter or map an ID&nbsp;for this agreement.
+   <td> <p>Enter or map an ID for this agreement.
 You can specify this when the agreement is created, and use it to locate the agreement in later modules or queries.</p> <p>Note: The External ID value is visible to all participants through the API, so it should not be used to contain a sensitive token.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Merge field info</td>
-   <td> <p>For each field in the agreement that you want to put a default value for, click <b>Add item</b> and enter the default value and the field name.</p> <p>The values will be presented to the signers for editable fields For read-only fields the provided values will not be editable during the signing process.</p> </td>
+   <td> <p>For each field in the agreement that you want to put a default value for, click <b>[!UICONTROL Add item]</b> and enter the default value and the field name.</p> <p>The values will be presented to the signers for editable fields For read-only fields the provided values will not be editable during the signing process.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Notary info</td>